ErpNetDocs/tech/whats-new/v26-2/web-client/index.md

 The next feature serves those who work with line panels like Order Lines, Offer Lines, and others!

 Until now, when you needed to fill in a line field with option _Right-click/Select by navigator_ (eg.insert a Product), the Navigator allowed you to select and insert just one item in the single line at a time.
 That meant repeating the process for each new line.

-With the latest update, you can now select multiple items in one go! <br>
+With the latest update, you can now select multiple items in one go!

 Simply use the _Select by navigator_ option.
 ![picture](pictures/selectbynav1.png)